wkljohn/sigDriver/README.md

 # System Requirements
 ## Hardware requirements
-`sigDriver` package requires a standard computer.
+`sigDriver` package can run on a standard computer.
 The memory requirment is dependent on the number of the input somatic variants and number of requested threads.

 ## Software requirements
 ### OS Requirements